 - Clothing should be clean, neat, and professional. - Clothing must not be revealing in any way.
 No skin should be showing at the waistline even when bending over.
-A neutral undershirt can be worn beneath shirt. - Shoes must be clean and sturdy with a closed heel and toe - In addition to the above, students in all years must follow the following guidelines as per faculty direction:
+A neutral undershirt can be worn beneath shirt. - Shoes must be clean and sturdy with a closed heel and toe. - In addition to the above, students in all years must follow the following guidelines as per faculty direction:

 - Must wear the BScN Community Uniform in agencies where traditional nursing uniforms are not worn. - The BScN Community Uniform consists of black pants and a grey golf shirt.
 The type of pants and shirt will be communicated to students via the Clinical Placement Coordinator/Clerk. - Shoes appropriate to the clinical setting must be clean and sturdy with a low, soft-soled closed heel and toe.
-'Nursing shoes'/sneakers are not appropriate in many community settings. - Appropriate sock wear must be worn at all - Students may wear a plain cardigan (no hood, no graphic logo) over their uniform for warmth as needed. - as for the hospital/agency setting.
+'Nursing shoes'/sneakers are not appropriate in many community settings. - Appropriate sock wear must be worn at all times. - Students may wear a plain cardigan (no hood, no graphic logo) over their uniform for warmth as needed. - Policies for jewelry, hair, and nails are the same as for the hospital/agency setting.